Eleven years ago, my brother bought dozens of bitcoins, and after losing the password, a hacker went through great efforts to help retrieve them

 The reason was simple: Joe was a hardware hacker and was not skilled in dealing with software-generated random passwords.

-Moreover, helping someone recover cryptocurrency passwords was not his specialty or interest, regardless of the high price offered.
+At the same time, helping someone recover a cryptocurrency password was not his specialty or interest, regardless of the price offered.

 However, last summer, when Michael reached out to Joe in despair again, Joe agreed to give it a try.

-This time, it wasn't because Joe had softened; rather, his German partner, a young software hacker, suggested that they had a certain chance of recovering Michael's lost password.
+This time, it was not because Joe had softened his heart, but because his German partner, a young software hacker, suggested they might have a chance to recover Michael's lost password.

-This young hacker was named Bruno, a German specializing in software vulnerabilities, and like Joe, Bruno had shown great interest in finding security flaws in systems and software since childhood.
+The young hacker's name was Bruno, a German specializing in software vulnerabilities, and like Joe, Bruno had shown great interest in finding security loopholes in systems and software since childhood.

-Bruno often received requests for help from people troubled by lost cryptocurrency passwords, but he had never encountered a situation like Michael's.
+Bruno often received requests from people seeking help with lost cryptocurrency passwords, but this was the first time he encountered a situation like Michael's.

-He suggested to Joe that they might have a chance to take a gamble, and both genius hackers were incredibly interested in this challenging yet potentially promising project.
+He suggested to Joe that they might have a chance to take a gamble, and both genius hackers were incredibly interested in this challenging yet slim opportunity.

-Joe flew to Europe to meet up with Bruno and Michael.
+Joe flew to Europe to meet with Bruno and Michael.

 Michael had generated that random password using software called "RoboForm," one of the earliest random password generators in the world, which is still in use today.